sclaflin/Plate-Minder/README.md

         ...
 	    # FFMPEG arguments to apply before the input argument.
 This can be used for
 	    # several things.
 In this example, we are leveraging Intel's QuickSync for
 	    # hardware decoding of an h264 stream.
-Please note that in order for this
-	    # example to work, you've got a few more steps.
-Please see the Hardware
-	    # Acceleration section further down.
         preInputArgs:
           - -hwaccel
           - qsv